Mascerade/bide-database/README.md

   - Make sure email and username are unique

-- Prefer username over IDs as the "universal" identifier.
-This makes sense because username should be used on the frontend and in the routes, not the ID
+- Prefer UUID over auto-generating primary keys

+- Prefer using a username as the unique identifier of a user
+  - Usernames are just convenient for the frontend because the routes use